iprogramforfun/ai-generated-distro/README.md

-# UNLESS MODIFIED, THIS CODE IS UNCOPYRIGHTABLE.
+# SEE LICENSE BEFORE USING THE CODE
-basically a minimal Linux distro that acts like a browser but with no features except to interact with a single website.
+basically an assembly operating system that acts like a browser but with no features except to interact with a single website.